maxamundsen/previous/src/pages/docs/routing.md

 }
 ```

-The function `mapPageRoutes()` is called from the `main()` function inside `main.go`.
+The function `mapPageRoutes()` is called from the `main()` function inside `main.go`, which maps user-defined routes.

 ## Index / Static Content

-The route for the site root `/` is special, since it also handles `Status 404` errors, and serving static files.
+The route for the site root `/` is unique, because it handles `404 not found` errors, and static assets.
 There is a builtin `mapIndex()` function for this special case that is called from `mapPageRoutes()`.

-This route will first check if the URL is literally `/`.
-If that is the case, it will call the controller, or redirect specified.
+Routes matching `/` literally, will call the index controller.
-If the route is not `/`, it will search the `/src/wwwroot` directory for the specified file, with the path matching the route, and serve that file.
+If the route does not match `/`, or any of the previously mapped routes, it will try to serve a file from `/src/wwwroot` directory, matching the route specified.
-If there is no such file (or there is an error reading the file), the error page is shown.
+If the requested static asset is not found, this route will call the "404 page not found" controller.

+Example:

+Suppose `/app/dashboard` is mapped to a controller.
+The route `/app/test` is unmapped.
+Requests to `/app/test` are captured by the index route.
+Since `/app/test` does not match the literal `/` route, the server attempts to serve the file located in `/src/wwwroot/app/test`.
+Because there is no file found here, it will respond with a 404 page instead.

+## Middleware
+Controllers can be _composed_ to allow additional "preflight" logic before sending the final response.
+This is known as a "middleware chain".
+You can add as many controllers as you want to the chain, to "forward" the request to the next controller in the chain.

+The most notable use of middleware is authentication.
+If you want to "protect" many routes from non-authenticated users, you would need to include the authentication logic in each controller that you want to .

 ## API Routes